Everyone's story is unique. This is mine.

 I worked with Carlos Lozano on his memoir Sex, Surrealism, Dali and Me, which spent 19 weeks in the Spanish best-seller charts in translation with film rights sold to an international production company.

 Everyone has a book in them.
-I have been honoured to help many people find them.
+I have been honoured to help many people find theirs.